tableau/connector-plugin-sdk/docs/tdvt.md

 Some of the logical tests filter one these UTF-8 characters but you can get 100% pass rate even if the StaplesDataTest does not pass.
 Still it can be useful for tracking down data issues.

-It can be insightful to load the Calcs and Staples tables on a PostGre or MySQL server and run the tests in order to compare working SQL against what TDVT is generating for your database.
+It can be insightful to load the Calcs and Staples tables on a Postgres or MySQL server and run the tests in order to compare working SQL against what TDVT is generating for your database.
 Just add a new datasource to TDVT that uses the native connector for that database.
 Do not use Other ODBC in this case.
 These tests should pass completely for these datasources.